-Туре Umbrella Implementation Further Study Agency 12.3 Continue to address well and septic system issues according to the policies and procedures included in the Ten-Year Comprehensive Water Supply and Sewerage Systems Plan. ~ DEP 12.4 Continue to address the issue of sand mounds and alternative technology septic systems and their effects on land use and development density in the Agricultural Reserve in the context of the Ten-Year Comprehensive Water Supply and Sewerage Systems Plan. ~ • DEP elected and appointed officials
+12.3 Continue to address well and septic system issues according to the policies and procedures included in the Ten-Year Comprehensive Water Supply and Sewerage Systems Plan.
+Long-term DEP 12.4 Resolve the issue of sand mounds and alternative technology septic systems and their effects on land use and development density in the Agricultural Reserve in the Ten-Year Comprehensive Water Supply and Sewerage Systems Plan.
+Short-term/ Further study DEP